 North Carolina has a population that is just passing 10 million people.

 HB 2, in addressing Charlotte’s egregious overreach, ensures that municipalities and counties can’t pass anti-discrimination rules beyond what is set out by the state.

 What’s crucial about this is that it covers public schools and college campuses.

 This is essential in stopping the U.S. Department of Education’s abusive use of Title IX lawsuits wherein they have attempted to force schools and districts to allow what is basically an open facilities policy.

 Since Attorney General Cooper wouldn’t do his job, the Governor has stepped up in that fight and joined a multi-state Amicus Brief against the US Dept. of Education’s lawsuits.

-HB 2 says schools and school board must require bathrooms or locker rooms be designated for use only by people based on their biological sex.
-HB2 does not prohibit schools from creating a unisex facility to accommodate ‘self identifying’ transgender students.
+HB 2 says schools and school boards must require bathrooms or locker rooms be designated for use only by people based on their biological sex.
+HB2 does not prohibit schools from creating a unisex facility to accommodate ‘self-identifying’ transgender students.

 Frankly, if the Charlotte ordinance had called for the creation of unisex facilities to be present in government/city-held locations, I doubt anyone would have objected.